tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-learn-the-platform-differences-to.md

 The person wanted the following

-> I have an application that uses a SQL Server database with several instances of the database…test, prod, etc… I am making some application changes and one of the changes involves changing a column from a nvarchar(max) to a nvarchar(200) so that I can add a unique constraint on it.
+> I have an application that uses a SQL Server database with several instances of the database...test, prod, etc...
+I am making some application changes and one of the changes involves changing a column from a nvarchar(max) to a nvarchar(200) so that I can add a unique constraint on it.
 SQL Server tells me that this requires dropping the table and recreating it.
 >
 > I want to put together a script that will do the table drop, recreate it with the new schema, and then reinsert the data that was there previously all in one go, if possible, just to keep things simple for use when I migrate this change to production.
 >